Rapise and Git Integration¶

 Git Client¶

-In the majority of cases when tests are managed by Git, the source repository contains additional information and files.
+In the majority of cases where tests are managed by Git, the source repository contains additional information and files.

-All standard Git operations, such as commit, fetch, pull and push are done externally in the git client.
+All standard Git operations, such as commit, fetch, pull, and push, are done externally using the Git client.

 Linking New Test to Spira¶

-When using Save to Spira button, Rapise checks if current test is stored within the Git repository folder structure.
-And, if existing repository has been identified, the following prompt is shown:
+When the Save to Spira button is used, Rapise checks if the current test is stored within the Git repository folder structure.
+If an existing repository is identified, the following prompt is shown:

-This means that Rapise detected that folder containing the test is within the .git
+This means that Rapise detected that the folder containing the test is within the .git

 repository structure.
-And it suggests to keep your test files in Git and only put a link into the Spira Test Case.
+It suggests keeping your test files in Git and only a link is placed into the Spira Test Case.

 How It is Stored in Spira¶

-When Test Case is Saved to Spira in a standard manner, it shows the folder that is created in Spira Documents:
+When a Test Case is saved to Spira in a standard manner, it shows the folder created in Spira Documents:

 After saving, the folder will contain test file versions: